jjovelc/JovelJ_JovelJ_workshops/scRNAseq_2024/getting_ready.md

 ```

-NOTE: If you run in any trouble, just contact me (juan.jovel@ucalgary.ca).
+NOTE: If you run into any trouble, just contact me (juan.jovel@ucalgary.ca).